ORAL PATHOLOGY IN POWAY

 What Is Oral Pathology?

 Is there anything that has you concerned about your oral health?
 If something in your mouth has changed, such as a sore that’s developed and isn’t healing or suddenly having continuous difficulty in swallowing, it’s important that you’re taking notice.
-If you’re ready to learn more, call 858.679.0142 or book a consultation.

 The soft tissue of the mouth is normally lined with mucosa, which is a special type of skin that should appear smooth in texture and pink in color.
 Any alteration of the color or texture of the mucosa may signal the beginning of a pathologic process.
 The most serious of these pathologic changes (which may or may not be painful) is oral cancer, but there are also many other common pathologic problems.